Classic portrait study

-Post your work on Instagram, Twitter / X, Bluesky, Pinterest, or TikTok with the tag #gridmakerpro.
-We see every tag and the standout ones get featured (with credit and a link back to your portfolio).
+Post on Instagram, X, Bluesky, Pinterest or TikTok with #gridmakerpro.
+Every tag gets seen, and standout work is featured with credit and a link back to your portfolio.

-Send a before / after pair plus a one-line note via the contact form.
-Permission to feature, your preferred credit + portfolio URL, and we'll add it to the gallery rotation.
+Send a before and after pair with a one-line note through the contact form — permission to feature, your preferred credit, and a portfolio URL.

 Each issue picks one shared piece and writes a paragraph on which overlay was used and why.
-Subscribe via the footer signup or read the back-catalogue at /blog/.
+Back catalogue at the journal.

 Illustrative composites of how the tool gets used in practice — not quotes from named individuals.